tapfortap/Documentation/iOSAPIReference.md

 Sets the user's user account ID to be passed along when requesting an ad.
 This is an ID that you the developer can assign to your users.
 This helps Tap for Tap to provide the best ad for this user.

-## TapForTapBannerAd
+## TapForTapBanner

 ### Overview

 This class is responsible for showing banner ads.

-The BannerAd will stop downloading and showing new ads if the view is not visible or the screen is off.
+The Banner will stop downloading and showing new ads if the view is not visible or the screen is off.

 ### Methods

-#### + (TapForTapBannerAd *)createAndShowAdWithFrame:(CGRect)frame;
+#### + (TapForTapBanner *)bannerWithFrame:(CGRect)frame;

-Creates a new BannerAd and begins downloading and showing ads.
+Creates a new Banner and begins downloading and showing ads.

 **Parameters**